The FAFSA has undergone significant changes for the 2024-2025 aid year due to the

 FAFSA form online.

-Do parents and students need to wait until FAFSA 2024-25 opens in December to create
+Do parents and students need to wait until the FAFSA opens to create an FSA ID?

-can create the FSA ID and have it ready anytime before the FAFSA application starts.
+No. Parents and students can create the FSA ID and have it ready anytime before the

-If you or your contributor already have an FSA ID, you will use your existing FSA
+FAFSA application starts.
+If you or your contributor already have an FSA ID, you will

 How do I or other contributors create an FSA ID?